vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 However, it's a poor fit for your critical **Throughput Scalability** driver.
 This isn't to say a monolith *can't* scale; you can always run more instances.
 The problem is that this scaling is **indiscriminate and inefficient**.
 To handle the load on the small `Ticketing` part of your application, you're forced to replicate and pay for the entire monolith, including the idle `User Profile` and `Event Organizer` modules.
 You're scaling the whole to serve a tiny, overloaded part.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *There's a pervasive myth in our industry that "monoliths don't scale" and "microservices do."
+There's a pervasive myth in our industry that "monoliths don't scale" and "microservices do."
 It's a dangerous oversimplification.
 The truth is that you pay a "scaling tax" either way.
 With a monolith, you pay by scaling inefficiently at the application level.
 With microservices, you pay a heavy, upfront tax in infrastructure and operational complexity for every single service.
-The real architectural question isn't "which one scales?", but "which scaling tax am I more willing to pay right now?*"
+The real architectural question isn't "which one scales?", but "which scaling tax am I more willing to pay right now?"
+{{< /note >}}

 From a domain perspective, you'd implement the different parts of the CityPulse business as internal modules.
 The key architectural challenge here is preventing those module boundaries from decaying over time into a "big ball of mud."